A Look at Flowers and Marriage: Does the Analogy Really Hold Up?

 “If you just take care of the family, you will take care of the marriage.”

 After he had gone I recalled our conversation.
-Perhaps he thought I thought we should give less time and attention to the family.
+Perhaps he thought I believed we should give less time and attention to the family than marriage.
 But that was absurd.
 How could such a concept be taught at BYU?
 I was not advocating that less time and attention be devoted to the family.
 I merely suggested that more time and attention be devoted to marriage.
 I was, and still am, ready to defend that position.

 While thinking about our discussion, I recalled the many husbands and wives I had met during the past few years who had put their marriage on the back burner while they reared their children.
 Family, they told me, must take priority to marriage.